CEEGS in Wrocław

 green gaming, game ecologies, and ecosystems

-SUBMISSIONS GUIDELINES
+SUBMISSION GUIDELINES

 All papers will undergo a peer review process by at least two expert reviewers to ensure a high standard of quality, considering originality, soundness of method and/or argument, clarity of exposition, and relevance to the conference’s thematic areas.